terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_listener_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the Listener.
     A valid value is true (UP) or false (DOWN).

+* `insert_headers` - (Optional) The list of key value pairs representing headers to insert into the request before it is sent to the backend members.
+Changing this updates the headers of the existing listener.

 ## Attributes Reference